NamesAreStupid/spacemacs-config/README.md

 ```

 ## Known Errors:
-When updating the Spacemacs version a preexisting .spacemacs.env file can cause errors, eg. pointing to the wrong emacs directory.
+When updating the Spacemacs version, a preexisting .spacemacs.env file can cause errors, eg. pointing to the wrong emacs directory.
 In that case just delete the .spacemacs.env file.